 At the heart of the immigration debate is the proper balance between protection of national security and the need to ensure that employers continue to have access to a steady pool of available workers.
 Recent reform proposals could impose significant time and paperwork costs on employers and lead to extreme labor shortages, posing a threat to the strength of the construction sector.
 While NLBMDA believes that our nation's immigration system is in critical need of reform, we are also concerned that policies could place an undue burden on employers and would expose them to significant liability by forcing them to certify the work eligibility of their employees without government-provided tools that ensure accuracy.
-Sanctions against employers should be reserved for intentional violations of the law, and employers should be provided adequate resources to assess their hiring practices and comply with all current and future requirements
+Sanctions against employers should be reserved for intentional violations of the law, and employers should be provided adequate resources to assess their hiring practices and comply with all current and future requirements.

-- NLBMDA supports protection and enforcement of U.S. borders. - NLBMDA supports legal immigration of qualified people into the U.S. who are law-abiding. - NLBMDA will support immigration policies and employment verification procedures that are reasonable and do not create unfair employment standards or impose financial hardship through costly fines or mandates for small businesses. - NLBMDA supports a robust temporary guest worker program to recruit legal, foreign-born

-- individuals when there is a shortage of domestic workers to fill available positions. - NLBMDA supports mandatory use of E-Verify by employers to reduce paperwork burdens, but believes that any requirement should have an appropriate phase-in period for small businesses.
+- NLBMDA supports the protection and enforcement of U.S. borders. - NLBMDA supports a robust pipeline of legal immigration for qualified people into the U.S. who are law-abiding. - NLBMDA supports immigration policies and employment verification procedures that are reasonable and do not create unfair employment standards or impose financial hardship through costly fines or mandates for small businesses. - NLBMDA supports simplifying the worker visa application process for employers with proven records of compliance to reduce processing times and paperwork burdens on employers, employees and the government. - NLBMDA supports a robust temporary guest worker program to recruit legal, foreign-born individuals when there is a shortage of domestic workers to fill available positions. - NLBMDA supports policy reforms that prioritize America's workforce needs by increasing employment-based immigration to meet the labor demands of America's small businesses.